freshautomations/stoml/README.md

-# STOML - Simple TOML parser for Linux Shell
+# STOML - Simple TOML parser for the Linux Shell

 ## What is it
-STOML is a simple TOML file parser for Linux Shell (bash, ksh, csh, etc).
+STOML is a simple TOML file parser for the Linux Shell (bash, ksh, csh, etc).
 The purpose is to easily parse INI files.
 TOML is a generalized INI file, so a simplified TOML parser can get this done.